Chava Mond: Biography

 She has been described as the first Israeli model to observe the Jewish Sabbath and keep kosher.

-She holds joint Israeli and British citizenship, and lives in Finchley.
+She holds joint Israeli and British citizenship, and lives in Hendon.

 Modelling career

 Mond worked for French Connection, Calvin Klein, Ralph Lauren, The Times (on the cover and in an article), Cosmopolitan, In Style, Harvey Nichols Magazine and Marie Claire.
 Chava has also been on the catwalk for Chanel, Yves Saint Laurent and London Fashion Week and she has appeared in the advertising campaigns of Laura Ashley, French Connection and Gina Bakoni.
 As well, she is leading the 2004/5 winter campaign of Armani Jeans and the current, worldwide campaign for Pantene hair products.

 Mond refuses to be photographed in swimsuits and underwear for religious reasons.